NZX slumps for ninth day in a row after US bloodbath wipes 600 points off Dow Jones

 The New Zealand stock market has dropped in early trading with top stocks feeling the most pressure from anxious investors after a slump on Wall Street overnight.

+If the market closes down at the end of today it will mark the ninth consecutive day of lower share prices on the NZX.

-Andrew Bascand, managing director of Harbour Asset Management, said the last time the New Zealand market dropped by this much was probably in February when there was a similar period or rising bond yields.
+Andrew Bascand, managing director of Harbour Asset Management, said the last time the New Zealand market dropped by this much in a day was probably in February when there was a similar period of rising bond yields.

 The local decline comes after the Dow Jones Industrial Average fell as much as 600 points in afternoon trading.